Confirmed Speakers

 Geoffrey Ye Li

-Chair Professor at Imperial College London
+Chair Professor, Imperial College London

 Geoffrey Ye Li, FREng and Chair Professor at ICL, made fundamental contributions to OFDM for wireless communications, established a framework on resource cooperation in wireless networks, and initialized deep learning for communications.
 He won 2024 IEEE Eric E. Sumner Award and 2019 IEEE ComSoc Edwin Howard Armstrong Achievement Award.
 Presentation title: Large AI Model for Wireless Communications